nicocvn/cppreg/API.md

 Most of the times registers are part of groups related to peripherals or specific functionalities within a MCU.
 It is therefore recommended to use the register pack implementation rather than the standalone one.
 This ensures that the assembly generated from `cppreg`-based code will be optimal.
 In other words, the difference between packed registers and standalone registers is only a matter of performance in the generated assembly: the packed register interface relies on mapping an array on the pack memory region, which provides to the compiler the ability to use offset between the various registers versus reloading their absolute addresses.

-Moreover, the same level of functionality is provided by both implementations (`RegisterPack` is simply deriving from `Register` and overriding accessor and modifier methods).
+Moreover, the same level of functionality is provided by both implementations (`RegisterPack` is simply deriving from `Register` and redefining accessor and modifier methods).
 That is, a packed register type can be replaced by a standalone register type (and *vice versa*).

 ### Register pack interface ###
 To define a pack of registers: